jackyzha0/jackyzha0.github.io/content/thoughts/blockchain.md

 3. Immutable: A completed transaction can never be changed or hidden.
 This gives us **provenance of assets** (you can determine any asset's entire history as long as all transactions happen on-chain)
 4. [Decentralized](thoughts/decentralization.md): communal consensus rather than one party's decisions determines access/update to the chain

-On a technical level, blockchain is just a distributed linked list.
+On a technical level, blockchain is just a linked list that is replicated.

 Each block contains the hash of the previous block header and the [Merkle root](https://www.investopedia.com/terms/m/merkle-tree.asp) representing the hash of all the transactions in that block.

 Transactions happen as follows:
 1. A transaction is initiated
-2. Data is packaged into a bolck
+2. Data is packaged into a block
 3. Block is sent to members of the chain
 4. Consensus and approval by rest of network (either [proof of work](thoughts/proof%20of%20work.md) or [proof of stake](thoughts/proof%20of%20stake.md))
 5. Block is added to chain